sam-s10s/fleurs-audio-downloader/README.md

 ## Overview

-FLEURS (Few-shot Learning Evaluation of Universal Representations of Speech) is a speech dataset covering 102 languages with parallel sentences.
+FLEURS (Few-shot Learning Evaluation of Universal Representations of Speech) is a speech dataset covering languages with parallel sentences.
 This tool allows you to easily download audio samples for specific languages.

 > **✅ Status**: This tool successfully downloads **real FLEURS audio data** directly from the Hugging Face dataset repository.
 It downloads the compressed archives, extracts the audio files, and provides them with complete metadata including transcriptions, speaker information, and audio characteristics.

 ## Supported Languages

 The tool **dynamically discovers all available languages** from the FLEURS dataset on Hugging Face.
-Currently, this includes **49+ languages** such as:

 Use `uv run fleurs-download --list` to see all currently available languages.